suffs811/fuzzler/README.md

 **the final password list will be in 'fuzzes.txt'**

-## Other Fuzzler tools
+## other Fuzzler tools
-The Fuzzler Limited - Chrome Extension can be found [here](https://github.com/suffs811/fuzzler-ext)
+the Fuzzler Limited - Chrome Extension can be found [here](https://github.com/suffs811/fuzzler-ext)

 ## credit and license
 Copyright (c) 2023 suffs811